afsharalex/PaperShelf/README.md

 ### API Endpoints

-> **Note:** A web interface for uploading papers is available at http://localhost:8000
+> **Note:** A web interface for interacting with the system is available at http://localhost:8000

 #### Upload a Paper